YashPaota/MERN-Stack/README.md

 This is a Complete MERN Stack Web Development Course By Love Babbar.
-1.HTML Tags , lists , table.
+1.HTML Tags , lists , table
 2. Forms in HTML
-3. Forms Practice.
+3. Forms Practice